 Co-parenting works exceptionally well if there is a solid routine in place, says parenting expert Martina Mercer.
 “Confusion over who is doing the school run or having the children over the school holidays can lead to resentment and arguments,” she explains.
 “Routine is also great for the children, as they soon become used to the new way of living and it helps them come to terms with the split more quickly.”

 Rice echoes the importance of consistency and familiarity when parents split.
-“Knowing that there are certain days they see a parent, do or go somewhere special will give a sense of normality and by knowing what is coming it lessens anxiety and disruption,” she explains.
+“Knowing that there are certain days they see a parent, do or go somewhere special will give a sense of normality and, by knowing what is coming, lessens anxiety and disruption,” she explains.